ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {: codeblock}

-The library searches the following places for the cloudant password:
+The library searches the following places for the Cloudant password:

 * The `['cloudant'][0].credentials.password` JSON path in the Cloud Foundry `VCAP_SERVICES` environment variable.
 * A case-insensitive environment variable named `cloudant_password`.